Reproduction (album): Commercial performance

+Reception

+Trouser Press felt it "suffers from a simplistic approach — high-tech primitivism — given added monotony by Oakey’s frequently deadpan vocals" but saw "Empire State Human" as a hint towards the band's commercial fortunes that they would embrace in later years.
+John Bush of AllMusic gave it a mixed review, finding it had "rigid tracks that revealed a greater lack of humanity than even Kraftwerk" saying it "could well be the most detached synth pop record ever released."

 Track listing

 "Introducing" was originally the B-side of the "Empire State Human" single.
 The master tape of this recording was probably lost since a digitized vinyl recording was used for the CD.
-The instrumental "The Dignity of Labour" tracks had been released as an EP in 1979 with "Flexi Disc" (a tongue-in-cheek in-studio meta-conversation between the members of the band and their manager, Bob Last, about their plans to include a flexidisc with their EP and what to put on it).
-The last two tracks were the A- and B-sides of the band's first single, "Being Boiled", released before they signed to Virgin.
-The 'Fast Version' (so-called because of the label the single was released on – Fast Product) of "Circus of Death" is shorter than the original single version as it does not have the spoken end of the song.
+"The Dignity of Labour", a set of instrumental pieces, had been released as an EP in 1979.
+Early copies of the EP included a free flexidisc featuring the track here titled "Flexi Disc", a tongue-in-cheek in-studio meta-conversation between the members of the band and their manager, Bob Last, about the disc itself and what to put on it.
+The last two tracks were the A- and B-sides of the band's first single, "Being Boiled", described as "Fast versions" in reference to Fast Product, the label on which they were released.
+The included version of "Circus of Death" is shorter than the original single version, omitting the spoken end of the song.

-The original vinyl release of the album included some musique concrète-style vocal recordings, seemingly from the radio or television, between some tracks.
-Of note, 'knit one, purl one' could be heard on side one.
+The original LP album included some musique concrète-style vocal recordings, seemingly from the radio or television, between some tracks.
+Of note, "knit one, purl one" could be heard on side one.
 These elements were not included in subsequent CD reissues.